jonhoo/thesis/000-proposal.md

 > key in any materialization populates the state for the missing key
 > consistent with the property above for non-missing state.

-The intuition here is that Theriac must _at least_ eventually do the right thing.
+The intuition here is that Noria must _at least_ eventually do the right thing.
 That is, it must make sure that all the data the application inserts into the dataflow is considered, that none of it is double-counted, and that no other spurious data is added.
 Unless, of course, the application has inserted dataflow operators that double-count, in which case they should be exactly double-counted.

-We want Theriac to provide stronger guarantees than eventual consistency whenever possible.
-But this is challenging when working in the context of Noria, which is itself only eventually consistent.
-While Noria works hard to minimize cases where inconsistencies are visible to the application, some cases still remain.
-In those cases, Noria tries to rectify the inconsistencies promptly, but periods of inconsistencies do still occur.
-The goal for Theriac then is to ensure that partial state does not introduce _additional_ inconsistencies beyond those inherent in Noria's coordination-free design.
+We want Noria to provide stronger guarantees than eventual consistency whenever possible and, in the common case, it does.
+Specifically, for most queries, Noria ensures that a read from any given view sees complete query results as of some recent time at each dataflow input.
+That is, for a given view, for each input that feeds into that view, the view reflects a prefix of the data ingested by that input.
+Each view is also continuously kept up to date; any new input is reflected in the view shortly after being ingested, subject only to the propagation delay in the dataflow.

+This story gets more complicated when there are multiple paths from a given dataflow input to a given view, such as through a self-join.
+Depending on the precise semantics of the paths, this can cause a view to briefly reflect **some** of the effects of newly inserted data, but not all.
+For example, consider a self-join that computes a parent-child relationship between records.
+If the application removes a record `A`, that dataflow input must be processed along two edges.
+When it has been processed by one edge, but no the other, the downstream view will briefly continue to include `A` as a child, even though it no longer appears as a parent.
+This inconsistency is rectified once the dataflow input is also processed on the second edge.

+This problem is not directly related to partial state — Noria exhibits this behavior when all state is fully materialized.
+However, the implementation of partial state must work in the context of such temporary inconsistencies.
+Furthermore, partial state should not exaggerate these problems by introducing additional inconsistencies.

 There are several situations that arise in a real dataflow implementation that make even this seemingly simple property difficult to uphold.
-I sketch the primary ones below, and give brief descriptions of my proposed solutions:
+I sketch the primary ones below, and give brief descriptions of my proposed solutions.
+In my thesis, I will go into these in greater detail.
+I will also provide a more comprehensive analysis of the possible inconsistencies that can arise if these situations are not handled correctly by the partial state logic.

 #### Partial Eligibility